Openscapes Reflections Booklet

 You do not need any previous experience with data, code, or open science.
 We designed Reflections for people across career stages, disciplines, and areas of expertise.

-We see open science as a movement rooted in creating a more inclusive, collaborative, and kinder future for our planet and society.
+We see open science as a movement rooted in creating a more intentional, collaborative, and kinder future for our planet and society.
 This movement is being built with folks just like yourself bringing these principles to your work in whichever way you do it.
 Wherever you are now is the right place; this program gives you that space and guidance to figure out where to start or take your next step.
 We’re excited to meet you and begin the conversations.

 About